Linaro/lkft-website/faq/index.md

 objectives.
 If your member hardware doesn’t match the immediate LKFT objectives, perhaps the LKFT Remote Labs capability will work for your hardware.

-## I’m a member and I want my hardware in LKFT but my hardware isn’t easily automatable.
-How can I contribute?

-LKFT Remote Labs